A history of the Department of Psychology at Wayne State University

 Preface

 This is an attempt to sketch a brief history of the Department of Psychology at Wayne State University.
-It is not entirely an objective history; the author has permitted his impressions, opinions, and judgments as well as a few anecdotes to intrude.
+It is not entirely an objective history; the author has permitted his impressions, opinions and judgments as well as a few anecdotes to intrude.

-The author has no credentials as a historian and his sole qualification in writing it, if it is one, is length of association as a psychology faculty member for 48 years (1946-1994) and acquaintance with the first department chairperson and all subsequent chairpersons.
+The author has no credentials as a historian and his sole qualification in writing it, if it is one, is the length of association as a psychology faculty member for 48 years (1946-1994) and acquaintance with the first department chairperson and all subsequent chairpersons.

-Although I received all three degrees, B.S., M.S., and Ph.D. in psychology from the University of Michigan, I attended three other universities (University of Detroit, Ohio State University and Wayne State University) as an undergraduate before receiving the B.S.
+Although I received all three degrees, B.S., M.S. and Ph.D. in psychology from the University of Michigan, I attended three other universities (University of Detroit, Ohio State University and Wayne State University) as an undergraduate before receiving the B.S.
 At Wayne State University I elected two courses with Ernest B. Skaggs and one with S. Edson Haven.
 Later as a post-degree student I also elected a course with W. C. F. Krueger.
 Therefore, I had some acquaintance with the faculty and they with me before I received an appointment to the department.

 Since much of this history is dependent on memory and probably bias of the author, some material (e.g., dates) must be regarded as closely approximate rather than rigorously precise.